In this step-by-step guide, you will learn to configure AWS Load Balancer Controller on EKS with detailed workflows and configurations.

 The number of the target groups is based on the number of Ingress objects.

-The traffic route to these Target groups is based on the hostnames we provided in the Ingress object; we can see that in the AWS console.
+The traffic route to these Target groups is based on the hostnames we provided in the Ingress object, which we can view in the AWS console.

 We can use the resource map section to see detailed traffic routing information.

-External traffic from the Load Balancer will go to the Target groups based on the Hostname.
+External traffic from the Load Balancer is send to the Target groups based on the Hostname.

 To test the traffic routing practically, we have to map the host names to the IP address of the Application Load Balancer.